Evaluating LLM Agents on Automated Software Analysis Tasks: Agents for Automated Analysis

 \subsection{Limitations and Failure Trends}

-While the baselines differ in planning and execution style, early experiments reveal three common limitations when applied to automated software analysis.
+While the baselines differ in planning and execution style, applying them to automated software analysis reveals three common limitations.

-\mypara{1) Missing procedural structure leads to stage mixing.} All baselines occasionally attempt operations in the wrong order, such as cloning a repository into a non-existent container context, invoking analyzers before the tool's dependencies are installed or before a build artifact of the project exists.
+\mypara{1) Missing procedural structure leads to stage mixing.} All baselines occasionally attempt operations in the wrong order, such as cloning a repository into a non-existent container context or invoking analyzers before the analysis tool's dependencies are installed or before project build artifacts exist.
 Because error messages are often locally scoped (e.g., missing binary, missing path, missing library), agents frequently respond with additional installation attempts instead of correcting the underlying ordering mistake.

 \mypara{2) Verbose logs obscure root causes, impeding recovery.} Long logs produced when executing commands may obscure the root cause of a failure.
 RAG-Agent in particular suffers from this problem due to its monolithic scripts, but Mini-SWE-Agent and ExecutionAgent also occasionally face this challenge.
 In all cases, poor error localization reduces the agent's ability to form targeted hypotheses (e.g., ``the project uses CMake but container is missing \texttt{ninja-build}''), wasting cycles on uninformed trial and error.